vladimiry/ElectronMail/README.md

 ## Build your own package

-- Regardless of the platform you are working on, you will need to have Node.JS v8 installed.
-Version 8 is required to match the Node.JS version Electron comes with.
-If you already have Node.JS installed, but not the version 8, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.JS versions:
+- Regardless of the platform you are working on, you will need to have Node.js v10 installed. v10 as it's recommended to go with the same Node.js version Electron comes with.
+If you already have Node.js installed, but not the version 10, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.js versions:
   - Install [NVM](https://github.com/creationix/nvm).
-  - Run `nvm install 8`.
+  - Run `nvm install 10`.
-  - Run `nvm use 8`.
+  - Run `nvm use 10`.
 - Some native modules require node prebuilds files compiling and for that Python and C++ compiler need to be installed on your system:
   - **`On Windows`**: the simplest way to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
   - **`On Linux`**: `python v2.7`, `make` and a C/C++ compiler toolchain, like `GCC` are most likely already installed.
 Besides [keytar](https://github.com/atom/node-keytar) needs `libsecret` library to be installed.